• Skip to primary navigation

 About Me

-I'm Lisa, a Freelance Content Writer and Copywriter from Bath, working with marketing teams to fill any content capability gaps and help craft stories and comms for businesses.
-I'm also a mum of one, cat concierge, gardener, wine and tea lover, and Plantagenet enthusiast!
+I'm Lisa, a Copywriter & Communications Manager from Bath, working with marketing teams to fill capability gaps and craft digital marketing strategies for businesses.
+I'm also a mum of one, cat concierge, gardener, and Plantagenet enthusiast!

 Get in touch